-My name is Vlad and I’m a Calisthenics Instructor based in Leeds, West Yorkshire, UK.
+My name is Vlad and I’m a bodyweight skills trainer from in Leeds, UK.

-I help regular people learn impressive bodyweight skills in addition to building strength, agility, flexibility and endurance through bodyweight exercise.
+I help regular people learn impressive gymnastic skills in addition to building strength, agility, flexibility and endurance with bodyweight training.

 I specialize in bodyweight skills training and bodyweight strength training.